Ahmethsnl/Ahmethsnl/README.md

 ```

-💡 *Configuration-style format used intentionally to reflect structured thinking.*
+💡 *Configuration-style format used intentionally to reflect structured thinking*

 ---